zkysar/scaffold/TEST_WORKFLOWS.md

 # Scaffold CLI Testing Workflows

 This document contains 60+ user workflows for testing the Scaffold CLI.
-These workflows represent common use cases that users would encounter in real-world scenarios, including backup/recovery operations.
+These workflows represent common use cases that users would encounter in real-world scenarios, including automatic backup behavior testing.

 ## Prerequisites